Spritetm/hadbadge2019_pcb/README.md

 as cleaned up yet as I want to be, but I hope it works as a reference.
 Note that there may be some older text and other files floating around in the repo as well.

-License: TBD.
-Feel free to use this as a reference for now, I need to have a think about which license I will release it under.
-For now, contact me if you want to do something with this and we'll work something out.

 Known Issues
 ------------